Tunnelsats/tunnelsats/FAQ.md

 <br />

 ### Phasing out de2.tunnelsats.com - How to switch to de3.tunnelsats.com
-Problems with one of our providers forced us to switch to a new one.
-If you still encounter problems on de2.tunnelsats.com, please take a minute to read how to switch your connection to the new vpn: de3.tunnelsats.com
+Problems with one of our providers forced us to switch to a new one, so we phasing out `de2.tunnelsats.com` slowly.
+If you are running your node on this VPN (EU continent), please take a minute to read how to switch your connection to the new vpn: `de3.tunnelsats.com`

 In fact there are three steps to take:
 - edit your `tunnelsatsv2.conf` and change `Endpoint` entry to `Endpoint = de3.tunnelsats.com:51820`